(Health and Social Wellbeing)

 |Delivery Method||Online study|

-Please note: On completion of this course, those wishing to register as a health professional in Australia will also need to satisfy the AHPRA requirement of an overall IELTS score of 7.
+Please note: Although this course does not directly lead to a registration as a health professional, on completion of this course, those wishing to register as a health professional in Australia will also need to satisfy the AHPRA requirement of an overall IELTS score of 7.

 |Related Courses||Master of Arts (Health and Social Wellbeing)